 Current broad practice bases velocity on the Development Team’s estimates rather than on either measured effort or measured results.
 In theory, we could somehow make the velocity more precise by re-estimating the actual amount of work (in relative units) each PBI took after the Sprint is over, and summing those estimates into a velocity.
 It’s rarely worth the trouble.
 Estimates tend to converge over time, and the pessimism for one estimate usually offsets the optimism of another.
 If the team is using Estimation Points, it’s impossible for the average to be overly optimistic or pessimistic because the time estimates are unitless.
-Feedback and Yesterday’s Weather (see above) drive both optimism and pessimism out of the forecast.
+Feedback and Yesterday’s Weather (as just described) drive both optimism and pessimism out of the forecast.
 In practice, teams find they can regularly use their velocity to predict what they will deliver in the upcoming Sprint with precision of plus or minus 20% or even much less.

 Other teams use sizing instead of estimation: for example, partitioning into tasks of equal size and using the number of Done tasks as the velocity.
 The conversion to the Product Backlog estimates is unclear.

 Many managers we have worked with believe they can increase a team’s output by impressing on them the need to “work harder.”
 But lack of developer effort is rarely the problem.
 Velocity isn’t so much an indicator of how many coffee breaks the team is or isn’t taking, but rather about how smart and effectively the team is working.
 We want to put our focus on efficiency rather than brute force.